JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/CRM/graph-salesforce.md

 ## Integration Walkthrough

-### In Salesforce

-1. First navigate to the JupiterOne Salesforce integration configuration page (see detailed steps in the **In JupiterOne** section below)

-2. Once the relevant form information has been filled out, submitting the form will redirect the user to Salesforce to authorize the requested scopes.

-3. Review the request, click "Allow", and then you will be redirected back to JupiterOne.
+### Salesforce Account Creation (if you already have a Salesforce developer account you can skip this part)

+1. First navigate to the Salesforce developer account creation page or go to this webpage https://developer.salesforce.com/signup (note this must be a developer account.
+The integration will not run if you create a generic salesforce account).

 ### In JupiterOne